Vocals: Mike, Page, Trey

 Historian: Chris Bertolet (bertoletdown)

 Typical “Bowie” jams are patient, crescendo-driven exercises in tension and release that consume themselves in a conflagration of rapid-fire guitar, effects, and feedback.
-On a special night, however, the epic gives birth to genuine, fearless improvisation – the kind of fiery “Type II” jamming that singes eyebrows and scatters marbles.
-Two such “Bowies,” played just over a month apart, tend to vie among fans for best-ever status: the 11/26/94 Orpheum colossus and the 12/29/94 Providence masterpiece.
-Both of them clock in at roughly half an hour, both are ravenously eclectic and adventurous, and both quote similar themes along their twisting paths.
+On a special night, however, the epic gives birth to genuine, fearless improvisation – the kind of fiery “Type-II” jamming that singes eyebrows and scatters marbles.
+Two such “Bowies,” played just over a month apart, tend to vie among fans for best-ever status: 11/26/94 Orpheum and 12/29/94 Providence.
+Both clock in at roughly half an hour, both are ravenously eclectic and adventurous, and both quote similar themes along their twisting paths.
 While the Orpheum version climaxes in a propulsive groove that seems to foreshadow Phish’s Talking Heads period, the Providence “Bowie” detonates in a blitzkrieg of arena rock fury.
-Perhaps because of the overall quality of the show, or perhaps because of its unmistakably Phishy non-sequiturs (Trey moans, “Come home, Lassie,” in the middle of the jam), Providence tends to nose out the Orpheum in the average fan’s estimation.
+Perhaps because of the overall quality of the show, Providence tends to nose out the Orpheum in the estimation of many fans.

 The “Bowie” jam, being airy and unstructured, lends itself to entertaining teases and segues.
 The stupendous 5/8/93 UNH version sandwiches a rare “Have Mercy,” and features a tease of the Allman Brothers’ “Jessica.”
 The 7/3/95 Sugarbush version opens with extended “Timber Ho!” quotes from Trey before the band finally dives into “Bowie” proper; the ensuing improv barrels into a cover of “Johnny B. Goode,” then double-barrels right back into “Bowie.”
 The 7/30/97 Ventura monster finds the band steering the jam into a disco groove, modulating into the first “Cities” on U.S. soil in nearly nine years, then following the trail of embers back into “Bowie” for a balls-out finish.

-For reasons untold, Philadelphia’s InsertCurrentCorporateSponsorHere Spectrum saw its share of deliciously warped “Bowies.”
-Page plays a stadium synth “Take Me Out To The Ball-game” over the lengthy prelude to the 12/3/97 version, which also features Simpsons language and a sprawling, melodic jam dripping with creativity (and a buttery segue into “Possum”).
+For reasons untold, Philadelphia’s Insert-Current-Corporate-Sponsor-Here Spectrum saw its share of deliciously warped “Bowies.”
+Page plays a stadium synth “Take Me Out To The Ballgame” over the lengthy prelude to the 12/3/97 version, which also features Simpsons language and a sprawling, melodic jam dripping with creativity.
 The 12/10/99 Philly version meanders into yet another “Have Mercy” before reprising the “Bowie” theme, reggae-style.
 In lieu of a fireworks finale, the jam melts into a tropical island reading of “HYHU.”

 Among post-millennial “Bowies,” the 2/16/03 Vegas version is notable for its rare show-opening slot, patient group jamming, and a haunting, out-of-nowhere “Catapult.”
 In fairness, the 2/28/03 Nassau version would probably earn more accolades if it weren’t surrounded on all sides by other staggering material.
 The 7/25/03 Charlotte “Bowie” develops out of a sprawling “Harry Hood,” and features crowd-pleasing “Tweezer” teases during its strong jam segment.
-And the concise but licentious 6/10/09 Knoxville "Bowie" is a prime example of how Chris Kuroda's lighting artistry can propel a jam to unexpected heights.
-Check it out on YouTube!
+The concise but licentious 6/10/09 Knoxville "Bowie" is a prime example of how Chris Kuroda's lighting artistry can propel a jam to unexpected heights.
+The spirited 10/20/10 Utica version is a throwback, laced with “Guyute” and “Wilson” quotes and face-melting vocal echo effects.
+A delightful “Bowie” helped make up for the fans inconvenienced by the postponement of the original show on 7/22/13 in Toronto.
+And the thunderous 12/31/15 Madison Square Garden version is one strong argument for the best New Year’s Eve show Phish has played since its 1.0 era.